Proposal for a shared transverse LLP detector for FCC-ee and FCC-hh and a forward LLP detector for FCC-hh: Forward physics at FOREHUNT

 Our analysis indicates that, for optimal detection efficiency, the detector should be positioned as close to the IP as possible.
-However, when such a placement is not feasible, alternative configurations must be considered to minimize efficiency loss.
+While FOREHUNT-C yields the highest sensitivity, its proximity to the IP might lead to practical integration constraints; consequently, we investigated alternative FOREHUNT-X geometries.
+However, these configurations still necessitate the placement of a large-scale detector in close proximity to the IP, which may remain technically or logistically prohibitive.
+In case such a placement is not feasible, alternative configurations must be considered to minimize efficiency loss.
 We find that a hybrid setup, combining a smaller detector positioned near the IP with a larger detector placed at a greater distance, can yield comparable performance.
 In this arrangement, the near detector compensates for the reduced efficiency of the far detector in regions corresponding to small particle decay lengths.
-The far detector can be placed approximately 1\,km away from the FCC-hh IP, as the FCC-hh beam pipe bends around this point.
+Also, this hybrid configuration is expected to face lower SM backgrounds as compared to FOREHUNT-C or FOREHUNT-X. The far detector can be placed approximately 1\,km away from the FCC-hh IP.
 The corresponding efficiencies for this combined detector configuration, hybrid-FOREHUNT, are presented in Fig.\,\ref{fig:forward_near_far}.
-For comparison, the hybrid-FOREHUNT yields a gain five times lower than FOREHUNT-C's.
-However, it consistently outperforms FOREHUNT X with $L=10~\text{m}$ and is comparable to FOREHUNT X with $L=20~\text{m}$ and $L=50~\text{m}$.
-The configuration of hybrid-FOREHUNT is also shown in Fig.\,\ref{fig:FCC_LLP_det}.
+We also show the individual contributions of the near and far detectors in Figs.\,\ref{fig:forward_near} and \ref{fig:forward_far} in the Appendix.
+For comparison, the hybrid-FOREHUNT yields a gain four times lower than that of FOREHUNT-C. However, it consistently outperforms FOREHUNT X with $L=10~\text{m}$ and is comparable to FOREHUNT X with $L=20~\text{m}$ and $L=50~\text{m}$.
+The configuration of hybrid-FOREHUNT is also shown in Fig.\,\ref{fig:FCC_FOREHUNT}.
+The FCC-hh beam pipe bends around 1.25\,km from the IP\,\cite{Benedikt:2016pc}.
+Therefore, the placement of far detector at 1\,km may not be possible due to beam bending constraint, we computed similar efficiency plots after placing the far detector at a distance of 2\,km, which is shown in Fig.\,\ref{fig:hybrid_2km} in the Appendix.

+For the detector configurations with the beam pipe traversing the detector volume, one would expect substantial beam-induced backgrounds and radiation effects.
+A quantitative assessment of these effects would require a dedicated background and radiation study, which is beyond the scope of the present work.
+Nevertheless, related studies exist in the literature, for example in the context of forward detectors at the HL-LHC\,\cite{Hacisahinoglu:2025xrs}.
+At a qualitative level, several mitigation strategies could be envisaged, including shielding the inner region of the detector with dense material to absorb beam-induced backgrounds, incorporating tracking capabilities to veto backgrounds that can be extrapolated back to the interaction point, or a combination of both.
+Such measures would inevitably increase the effective inner radius of the decay volume and correspondingly reduce the sensitivity.
+A detailed evaluation of these effects is, therefore, left for future dedicated studies.